Mariacakovacs/Boiler-Nude/README.md

 I try my best to document everything incl troubleshooting, if does not work for you , please open an issue , don't blame me and don't be mean instead help me to find typos, errors or collaborate by giving me feedback.

 # Spanish Speakers | Hispanoparlantes #
-Pronto creare una rama de este repositorio con todas las instrucciones en Espanol, y el link a un tutorial completo.
+Pronto creare una rama de este repositorio con todas las instrucciones en Espanol.

 ### Happy Coding with love Mako ! ###